Ekjyot-Sandhu/Ekjyot-Sandhu/README.md

 ### 🔥 Rapidfire
-- 🔭 **I am a Mobile App Developer and Flutter Flow developer** who loves working on innovative solutions.
+- 🔭 **I am a Mobile App Developer** who has worked with Flutter and FlutterFlow.
 - 🌱 **Currently Learning**: Full-stack mobile development for enhanced end-to-end solutions.
 - 💡 **Ask me about:** Flutter, Dart, FlutterFlow, AI in mobile apps, and software architecture.
 - ⚡ **Coding Philosophy:** Keep it simple, efficient, and scalable.